MediaInteractionLab/knittingutils/README.md

 ## Notes

 When used with knitout npm package 1.0.2 and below, for the speed-number feature to work, the code requires a slight modification of the file ```knitout.js```: the safety check in line 348 (function ```speedNumber```), i.e. the check for ```value > 0``` needs to be changed to ```value >= 0```, to allow the default value ```0```.

+Kniterate-specifics are not yet supported.
+Als be informed that Kniterate conversion was never tested and the Sintral converter is at an early stage.

 ## Todo